sanchezzzhak/node-device-detector/README.md

   clientVersionTruncate: 2,  // Truncate Client version Chrome from 43.0.2357.78 to 43.0.2357 (default '' or null)
   deviceIndexes: true,       // Using indexes for faster device search (default false)
   clientIndexes: true,       // Using indexes for faster client search (default false)
+  osIndexes: true,           // Using indexes for faster os search (default false)
   deviceAliasCode: true,     // adds device code to result [device.code] as is (default false)
   maxUserAgentSize: 500,     // uses only 500 chars from useragent string (default null - unlimited)
   deviceTrusted: true,       // check device by specification (default false)